 FindAllEyeTrackers function to get a list of available eye trackers or the

-GetEyeTracker function that only returns one eye tracker specified by the eye tracker URI.
+GetEyeTracker function to get the sole eye tracker specified by the eye tracker URI.

 Start (convenient if you only have one eye tracker),

-or on demand (if you want the user to be able to chose eye tracker).
+or on demand (if the user is supposed to be able to select eye tracker).